comberj/Pokemon/DESIGN_DOCUMENTATION.md

 ## Other notes && considerations

 - To remove a card from your deck, simply click on it again.
 It should be removed.
 - Cards should be tabbable, and hitting either `Space` or `Enter` should function just like clicking a card.
-This is to ensure full keyboard accessiblity.
+This is to ensure full keyboard accessibility.
 - The app and components should scale well to mobile screens, although more can be done here to improve the experience.